Why You Should See a Naturopathic Doctor If You Have Breast Cancer

-I prescribe therapies that can improve the efficacy of the standard breast cancer treatment you are receiving from your oncologist.
+- I prescribe therapies that research shows may improve the efficacy of the standard breast cancer treatment you are receiving from your oncologist.

-I create individualized programs that boost your immune system, as well as other crucial organs and systems in your body that are essential to overcoming breast cancer.
+- I create individualized programs that boost your immune system, as well as other crucial organs and systems in your body that are essential supporting your conventional therapy to help you overcome breast cancer.

-I design programs and prescribe therapies specifically formulated to reduce the risk of breast cancer spreading, including pre-post biopsy and surgery protocols.
+- I design programs and prescribe therapies specifically formulated that may help reduce the risk of breast cancer spreading, including pre-post biopsy and surgery protocols.

-If you have any questions about breast cancer for yourself or a friend, you may contact me at email@example.com or at Synergy Natural Medicine at 626-303-3300.
+If you have any questions about breast cancer for yourself or a friend, you may contact our team at Walnut Creek Naturopathic at 925-939-0300.